nikogarro/HellenicDrones/README.md

 ## Setting up the environment

-We need to install the necesary dependencys which are requirent, to do this we should be **creating** a new environment by using the following command
+We need to install the necesary dependencies which are required, to do this we should be **Creating** a new environment by using the following command:
 ```bash
 conda create --name yolov8 python=3.10
 ```